 Last week, after a generally disheartening and somewhat life changing day, I decided to head to the cottage for dinner.
 Just like the rain cloud that followed me around for the majority of the day, during my drive from town it started to sprinkle.
 By the time I got out of the car and to the bottom of the hill, I was in the midst of a full blown downpour.
-Suffice is to say that by the time I finally got through the door my lovely summer wears were pretty much soaked.
+Suffice is to say once I finally unlocked and got through the cottage door my lovely summer wears were pretty much soaked.

 Without a second thought, I kicked off my sandals, zoomed through the kitchen, opened the patio door and headed down the stairs to the water.
 As the rain intensified, I simply closed my eyes and absorbed the moment.
 Before long, I could feel that not only was I completely relaxed but by now I was also soaked to the bone.
 You know that vibe?
 When your makeup's running, whilst the pungent smell of wet dog overpowers the scent of the copious amount of hair product one puts in their hair.

 In that very moment, any/all stress and concern disappeared and my overall disposition completely decompressed.
 Nothing, and I mean nothing (other than maybe one of those perfect hugs that turns into really great sex) has ever offered me such a sheer sense of relaxation like consciously standing in the pouring rain.